About Us - Our History

 1957 - The Lutheran congregation moved into their newly constructed St. Paul's Evangelical Lutheran Church at Arch and Laurel Streets.
 Also that year, the Evangelical and Reformed Church merged with the General Council of Congregational Christian Churches to form the United Church of Christ.
 The name of our church changed to reflect that union and became St. Paul's United Church of Christ.

-1959 - The 1883 St. Paul's Chapel and 1841 Union Church were demolished several months apart.
+1959 - The 1883 St. Paul's Chapel and 1841 Union Church were demolished.
 The former site of the chapel would become a new post office, which had been operating out of the First National Bank in Fleetwood.
-Today, the grassy site of the original church features a small monument containing the 1841 and 1883 cornerstones.
+Today, the grassy site of the original church features a small monument displaying the 1841 and 1883 cornerstones.

-1970 - The growth in church membership and youth ministries resulted in a need for more space.
-The St. Paul's congregation embarked on a mission to add more Sunday school rooms and office space by constructing a new two-story education wing (pictured).
+1970 - The church continued to grow, and youth ministries needed more space.
+The St. Paul's congregation embarked on a mission to add more Sunday school rooms and office space by constructing a new two-story education wing (pictured above).

-1987 - Continued growth in congregational numbers resulted in a project to construct a choir room and youth room downstairs and a narthex, lounge, rest rooms and nursery above.
-A new, small lift connected the sanctuary to the social room and other lower level spaces.
+1987 - Continued growth in congregational membership resulted in a project to construct a choir room and youth room downstairs and a narthex, lounge, rest rooms and nursery above.
+A new, small elevator connected the sanctuary to the social room and other lower level spaces.

-2010 - Our congregation embraced a new mission with the purchase of a ranch home next door to the church.
-The New Beginnings House provides temporary housing a family who needs a hand up to get back on their feet financially.
+2010 - Our congregation embraced a new mission after the purchase of a 2-bedroom home next door to the church.
+The New Beginnings House provides temporary housing to one family at a time who needs a hand up to get back on their feet.

 2017 - St. Paul's UCC became an Open and Affirming congregation.